There are no obvious animal products like dairy in fruity pebbles.

 Rice, Sugar, Hydrogenated Vegetable Oil (Coconut And Palm Kernel Oils), Salt, Contains Less Than 0.5% Of Natural And Artificial Flavor, Red 40, Yellow 6, Turmeric Oleoresin (Color), Blue 1, Yellow 5, Blue 2, Bha (To Help Protect Flavor).
 Sodium Ascorbate (Source Of Vitamin C), Ascorbic Acid (Vitamin C), Niacinamide, Reduced Iron, Zinc Oxide (Source Of Zinc), Vitamin B6, Vitamin A Palmitate, Riboflavin (Vitamin B2), Thiamin Mononitrate (Vitamin B1), Folic Acid, Vitamin B12, Vitamin D.)

-- Palm oil – Myself and many other ethical vegans, don’t eat palm oil.
+- Palm oil – I, like many other ethical vegans, don’t eat palm oil.
 Palm oil is responsible for the decimation of orangutans and tiger populations, and animals are killed regularly in cruel ways to clear land.
 It is technically vegan, but controversial.
 Make up your own mind on it.

-- Artificial flavors – There are many in Fruity Pebbles like red 40 and yellow 6.
-Artificial flavors are not vegan because they are regularly tested on animals (who are killed after if they don’t die during the research).
+- Artificial colors – There are many in Fruity Pebbles like red 40 and yellow 6.
+Artificial colors are not vegan because they are regularly tested on animals (who are killed after if they don’t die during the research).

-- Vitamin D – Most vitamin D added to cereals comes from lanolin (sheep’s wool), which isn’t vegan.
-I’d have to contact the company to be sure, but with the other 2 non-vegan ingredients already, I don’t see a point to.
+- Vitamin D – Almost all vitamin D added to cereals comes from lanolin (sheep’s wool), which isn’t vegan.

 I’m not here to tell you what you can and can’t eat, just to tell you how most vegans see things.
 Ultimately, you’ll have to make up your own mind.